Learn more about urinary incontinence: introduction

 Before making a decision, discuss the risks and benefits with a specialist, as well as any possible alternative treatments.

-If you're a woman and plan to have children, this will affect your decision – the physical strain of pregnancy and childbirth can sometimes cause surgical treatments to fail.
+If you plan to have a pregnancy, this will affect your options.
+The physical strain of pregnancy and childbirth can sometimes cause surgical treatments to fail.

-You may wish to wait until you no longer want to have any more children before having surgery.
+You may wish to wait until after you have had children before you choose surgery.

 Surgery and procedures for stress incontinence

-Colposuspension involves making an incision in your lower abdomen, lifting up the neck of your bladder, and stitching it in this lifted position.
+Colposuspension involves making a cut in your lower tummy (abdomen), lifting the neck of your bladder, and stitching it in this lifted position.

-This can help prevent involuntary leaks in women with stress incontinence.
+If you have a vagina, a colposuspension can help prevent involuntary leaks from stress incontinence.

 There are 2 types of colposuspension:

-- open colposuspension – where surgery is carried out through a large incision
+- open colposuspension – where surgery is done through a large cut

-- laparoscopic (keyhole) colposuspension – where surgery is carried out through one or more small incisions using small surgical instruments
+- laparoscopic (keyhole) colposuspension – where surgery is done through 1 or more small cuts using small surgical instruments

-Both types of colposuspension offer effective long-term treatment for stress incontinence, although laparoscopic colposuspension needs to be carried out by an experienced laparoscopic surgeon.
+Both types of colposuspension offer effective long-term treatment for stress incontinence, although laparoscopic colposuspension needs to be done by an experienced laparoscopic surgeon.

-Problems that can occur after colposuspension include difficulty emptying the bladder fully when going to the toilet, recurrent urinary tract infections (UTIs), and discomfort during sex.
+Problems that can happen after colposuspension include difficulty emptying the bladder completely when peeing, urinary tract infections (UTIs) that keep coming back, and discomfort during sex.

 The sling can be made of: